sarumaj/ldap-cli/README.md

 **ldap-cli** is a cross-platform compatible LDAP-based command-line interface allowing ETL operations on Directory objects using LDAP Data Interchange Format (LDIF).

+The CLI application is written in Go and uses the Cobra framework.
+It is mainly intended for administrators and developers who want to query and edit directory objects.
+It is highly adopted to work with Microsoft Active Directory, although openldap implementations are being used for testing.

-Developed as Computer Science Project for IU (www.iu-fernstudium.de).
+Developed as Computer Science Project for IU ([www.iu-fernstudium.de](https://iu-fernstudium.de)).

 ## Installation